sensu/sensu-docs/content/sensu-go/6.8/sensuctl/back-up-recover.md

 {{< /language-toggle >}}

-## Best practices for sensuctl dump

-To reduce the running time for the sensuctl dump command, omit events and export only one namespace at a time.

-Omit events from your sensuctl dump command to reduce the size of the exported payload and the system resources required to export.
-The most important part of a backup is capturing the Sensu configuration, and even with regular backups, events are likely to be outdated by the time you restore them.
-If you need access to all events, send them to a database store instead of including events in routine Sensu backups.

-It takes longer to export resources from all namespaces at once than the resources from one namespace, especially as the number of resources in each namespace grows.
-To export resources more quickly, export a single namespace at a time.

 ## Example sensuctl dump commands

 To export only checks for only the current namespace to stdout in YAML or wrapped JSON format: